sumnerevans/sumnerevans.com/content/posts/hackathons/2018-11-16-facebook-hackathon-the-competition/index.rst

 By midnight on Thursday, Sam and Fisher had connected their pieces together to create a proof-of-concept which used GPS and the hard-coded data to locate the user in the building.
 It was far from done, but we had something that (if everything else failed) we could demo.

 There were three main features that were missing at that point.

 1. The map did not rotate itself correctly as you walked around the building,
-2. GPS data was slow, we only got a new location every 5 seconds.
+2. GPS data was slow; we only got a new location every 5 seconds.
 3. It only worked with a single, hard-coded image.

-Sam had theorized that he could create and solve a linear system of equations to solve for the position of the user just using the location of walls in the AR space.
+Sam had theorized that he could create and solve a linear system of equations to determine the position of the user just using the location of walls in the AR space.
 If he could do that, then the first two problems would be solved immediately.
 Two components would be necessary: an interface for lining up walls in the AR space with walls in the map-space; and the actual math for calculating